-Reusable cloth make-up removal pads are a great replacement for cotton pads and paper facial tissues.
+Reusable cloth makeup remover pads are a great replacement for cotton pads and paper facial tissues.
 They clean just as well, because the fabric picks up even the tiniest particles of make-up.
 Even small make-up corrections are no problem.
 You can then throw pads made of organic cotton in the washing machine et voilá, like new!

-By the way: bamboo pads are often advertised as a super-natural solution because bamboo grows back so luxuriantly.
+By the way: Bamboo pads are often advertised as a super-natural solution because bamboo grows back so luxuriantly.
 However, the fibers are chemically processed in such complex processes that in the end a synthetic fiber results that has absolutely nothing to do with "nature".
-That's why I prefer to use cosmetic pads made from ecologically grown cotton.
-My favourite: The make-up removal pads from ImseVimse.
+That's why I prefer to use cosmetic pads made from ecologically grown cotton .
+My favorite: the make-up removal pads from ImseVimse .

 I've tried quite a few washable makeup remover pads over the years.
 I like the ones that are quite thin but a bit larger than normal disposable pads.
 There are some with a diameter of 8 cm, so more such small, washable towels.
 The thinner ones simply have the advantage that they are a little more manageable and get really nice and clean every time.

 They don't have to be expensive.
-I've been using the very simple ones every day for almost 4 years without having to buy more.
+Especially the very simple ones have been in daily use for me for almost 4 years without having to buy more.
 Only one thing is a must for me: that they are made of 100% organic cotton.

-Be sure to put them in a laundry net when washing – if I forget, they always stick to the washing machine door.
+Be sure to put them in a laundry net when washing – if I forget to do that, they always stick to the washing machine door.
 And if necessary, wash briefly with bar soap after use.

 Tip 2: The good old washcloth

 Such a washcloth has two advantages: 1.
-Can you wash and reuse it endlessly and 2. also place on the face as a moist, warm compress to open the pores during thorough cleansing.
+You can wash and reuse it almost indefinitely and 2.
+You can also put it on your face as a warm, damp compress to open the pores during thorough cleaning.

 Tip 3: Multi-use products

-A lot of things can also be used twice when it comes to make-up.
-Some manufacturers are already selling multi-use products such as creamy blush that doubles as eyeshadow, or Tinted Oils that add color to lips and cheeks.
-A well-assorted eyeshadow palette also has hidden talents: pink and brown nuances are part of the basic equipment for every color type.
+Many things can also be used twice when it comes to make-up.
+Some manufacturers are already selling multi-use products like creamy blushes that double as eye shadows, or tinted oils that add color to lips and cheeks.
+Even a well-assorted eyeshadow palette has hidden talents: rosé and brown nuances are part of the basic equipment for every color type.
 You can use it to conjure up a delicate glow on your cheeks as well as defined eyebrows.
 Depending on whether you prefer it powdery or creamy, you can set all the color accents that a natural-looking day make-up needs with two products.

 Tip 4: Tangible facts about shampooing, showering and soaping

-Fixed products definitely make sense: 1. you can buy them individually unpackaged and avoid waste.
-2 such a solid chunk can be used up completely. and 3. is it multifunctional. shower bars and solid shampoo clean like their liquid counterparts with surfactants.
+Solid products definitely make sense: 1. you can buy them unpacked by the piece and avoid waste.
+2. such a solid chunk can be used up completely.
+And 3. it is multifunctional.
+Shower bars and solid shampoo clean like their liquid counterparts with surfactants.
 Except that, depending on the recipe, they almost or completely do without water.
-That's why they do without preservatives, are highly concentrated and very economical.
+That is why they do not contain any preservatives , are highly concentrated and very economical .

-Only perfect with the right accessory: You can store solid shower gel practically and hygienically in soap bags.
+Only perfect with the right accessory: you can store solid shower gel practically and hygienically in soap bags .
 You just have to dry well after use so that germs don't stand a chance, so it's best to hang them up on a hook.
-There are bags like this made of natural sisal, which has a great peeling effect when soaped up, or made of organic cotton.
+Such bags are made of natural sisal, which has a great peeling effect when lathered, or made of organic cotton.
 You can always put them in the washing machine in between.

 Tip 5: Say no to plastic in shower gel